Random fields and the geometry of Wiener space: Applications

 Now choosing $p_1,p_2 >0$ such that $p_1^{-1}+p_2^{-1}=p^{-1}$, we get

 Next, fixing

 we have

-Now for $p$ large enough, we can use Theorem $1.4.1$ in \cite{Kun97}, to deduce that there exists $\tilde{f}$, which is the continuous modification of $f$.
+For large enough $p$ we can use Theorem $1.4.1$ in~\cite{Kun97} to deduce that there exists $\tilde{f}$, which is the continuous modification of $f$.
 Abusing the notation, we shall write $f$ for $\tilde{f}$.
-Also, using the same result, we can infer that the modulus of continuity of $f$ satisfies
+Also, using the same result, we can infer that for any $\eps>0$, the modulus of continuity of $f$ satisfies